Quodatum/vscode-basex/docs/src/xquery/xquery-symbols.md

 date: 2023-07-05
 some_url: https://example.com
 ---
-Lists identifiers in XQuery source and provides navigation to them.
+Lists identifiers in the active XQuery document and provides navigation to them.

 ![symbols](xquery-symbols.gif)